 Every function imported to SystemVerilog must eventually resolve to a global symbol.
 Similarly, every function exported from SystemVerilog defines a global symbol.
-Thus the functions imported to and exported from SystemVerilog have their own global name space, different from \$root name space.
-Global names of imported and exported functions must be unique (no overloading is allowed) and shall follow C conventions for naming.
+Thus the functions imported to and exported from SystemVerilog have their own global name space, different from \$root\$ name space.
+Global names of imported and exported functions must be unique (no overloading is allowed) and shall follow C conventions for naming; specifically, such names must start with a letter or underscore, and may be followed by alphanumeric characters or underscores.
 Exported and imported functions, however, may be declared with local SystemVerilog names.
-Import and export declarations allow to space a global name for a function in a global name is not explicitly give will be the same as the SystemVerilog name.
+Import and export declarations allow users to specify a global name for a function in addition to its declared name.
+If a global name is not explicitly given, it will be the same as the SystemVerilog function name.
 Example: